fbpx

 Whether it be tasty rabbit poo nibbles, big dollops of horse poo or scavenging for other dogs poo hidden in the long grass, poo eating is an issue we are frequently contacted about.
 It seems that this is something that many dogs like to do and unsurprisingly, it is something we find unpleasant and difficult to cope with.

-There can be many different factors involved when a dog has been eating poo – life stage is the first factor to take into account.
-Young dogs that are still exploring the world will give eating most things a go at some point, including poo.
+Puppies like to explore the world with their mouths – young dogs will give eating most things a go at some point, including poo.
 For some it will be a passing phase, but for others they can realise they enjoy it and so a habit of ‘hunting’ for it can kick in.
-At this point, training is likely to be the key factor in solving the issue.
+At this point, training is likely to be the key factor in solving the issue to prevent it from continuing on into adulthood.

 There are several myths about Poo eating: